gvwilson/thirdbit/_posts/2021/2021-02-10-building-a-book.md

 1.  **Automatic regeneration of output.**
     This is the greatest strength of computational notebooks and one of the major deficiencies of LaTeX and site generation tools like Jekyll.
-    I have Makefiles...
-Lots of Makefiles...
+    I have Makefiles… Lots of Makefiles…

 1.  **Support for multiple languages.**
     [*Software Design by Example Using JavaScript*]({{'/sdxjs/' | relative_url}})